fmoliveira/delightful-fediverse-apps/blockchain-social-apps.md

 * [PiePie](https://piepieapp.com/) - social media sharing on the Mithril blockchain

 * [Resonate](http://resonate.is/) - music streaming

+* [SocialX](https://socialx.network/) - photo and video sharing on their own blockchain(?).
+The company is based in Singapore and got startup funding in an ICO using Ethereum.
+In beta as of early 2018.

 * [Steepshot](https://steepshot.io/) - photo-sharing using the Steem blockchain